neuro-team-femto/neuro-team-femto.github.io/_posts/2022-01-10-PhD_position.md

 *Start date:* April 1st, 2022<br>

-The [Femto Neuro team](https://neuro-team-femto.github.io) is seeking applicants for a fully-funded PhD position (3 years), to be held in the [Departement of Automation and Robotics](https://www.femto-st.fr/en/Research-departments/AS2M/Presentation), [FEMTO-ST Institute](https://www.femto-st.fr) in Besançon, France.
+The [Femto Neuro team](https://neuro-team-femto.github.io) is seeking applicants for a fully-funded PhD position (3 years), to be held in the _System Data Science_ group, [Departement of Automation and Robotics](https://www.femto-st.fr/en/Research-departments/AS2M/Presentation), [FEMTO-ST Institute](https://www.femto-st.fr) in Besançon, France.

 The position is funded by CNRS, with the generous support of the French [Fondation pour l'Audition](https://www.fondationpourlaudition.org), for a project seeking to improve the diagnosis, prognosis and rehabilitation of hearing disorders in stroke survivors.
 It provides an exciting opportunity for interdisciplinary research training in data science and system modeling, cognitive neuroscience and health technology.